-What you must pay when you Services that are covered for you get these services Depression screening There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-We cover one screening for depression per year.
+Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, Diabetes screening copayment, or deductible for the Medicare covered diabetes We cover this screening (includes fasting glucose tests) screening tests. if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Diabetes self-management training, diabetic Prior authorization may be required. services and supplies You pay a \$0 copay for For all people who have diabetes (insulin and non-Medicare-covered diabetic insulin users).
-Covered services include: glucometer and supplies.
-Supplies to monitor your blood glucose: Blood Diabetic glucometer and supplies glucose monitor, blood glucose test strips, lancet are limited to Accu-ChekTM and devices and lancets, and glucose-control solutions OneTouchTM.
-Other brands are for checking the accuracy of test strips and not covered unless medically monitors. necessary and pre-authorized.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of You pay 20% coinsurance for therapeutic custom-molded shoes (including inserts Medicare-covered therapeutic provided with such shoes) and two additional pairs shoes or inserts for people with diabetes who have severe diabetic
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. \$0 copay for Medicare-covered diabetes monitoring supplies.
+Prior Authorization may be required. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+20% coinsurance for Medicare-covered therapeutic shoes or inserts for people with diabetes who have severe diabetic foot disease.
+Prior Authorization may be required.